Here’s what you need to know to seek compensation from the manufacturer or retailer of dangerous personal care and beauty products.

 - A combination of the above

-When it comes to injuries caused by beauty and skin care products, most courts rely on the legal standard of strict product liability.
-To win your injury claim under strict liability, you have to prove three legal elements:
+When it comes to injuries caused by beauty and personal care products, most courts rely on the legal standard of strict product liability.

 - The product was sold in an unreasonably dangerous condition.